pangiole/akka-wamp/docs/client/future/session.md

 ### Execution context
-All of the operation provided by client, connection and sessions objects always return futures.
+All of the operation provided by client, transport and session objects always return futures.
 In order to execute callbacks and operations, futures need something called an [ExecutionContext](http://doc.akka.io/docs/akka/2.4.10/scala/futures.html).
 You can import the existing ``client.executionContext`` as implicit in scope:

 ```scala
 implicit val ec = client.executionContext